shanghai-lectures/shanghai-lectures.github.io/_pages/programme.md

 * Guest lecture by Pierluigi Moretti:
   *  Foresight WG Materials Leader, CNR, Rome, Italy
   * *"Stem materials, the frame problem and semantics"*
+*  Guest lecture by Marija Krusmaa (it might be moved to November 25):
+   * TalTech – Tallinn University of Technology, Tallin, Estonia
+   * *"Challenges in underwater robotics: why it’s difficult to go close and shallow?"*

 ### Lecture 5: Machine Learning and Deep Learning: an Embodied AI Perspective
 * 2021-12-2  09:00 to 11:00 CET
 * *Machine Learning and Deep Learning: a Embodied AI Perspective*
 * Lecturer: Fabio Bonsignorio
-*  Guest lecture by Marija Krusmaa (it might be moved to November 25):
-   * TalTech – Tallinn University of Technology, Tallin, Estonia
-   * *"Soft bioinspired underwater robotics.
-Small low-cost underwater robots."*

 ### Lecture  6: Embodied Intelligence: principles and open issues
 * 2021-12-9 09:00 to 11:00 CET